 Automatic Link-to-Study Upon Import

 When you always plan to link samples to the same study, you can automate the manual process by building it directly into the Sample Type.
-When new samples are created, they will then automatically link to the target study using participant and visit information described.
+When new samples are created, they will then automatically link to the target study using Participant and VisitID/VisitDate information described.
 Similar to configuring this in assays, you can set this field during Sample Type creation, or edit later

-Be sure to name the integration fields as follows in your Sample Type to match your study target:
+Be sure to name the integration fields in your Sample Type to match your study target:

 - VisitID (type "Visit ID"): For linking to visit-based studies.